energywebfoundation/iam-client-lib/docs/api/classes/modules_claims.ClaimsService.md

 Issue a claim request by signing both off-chain and on-chain request and persisting result to the cache-server.
 Optionally, issue on-chain role can be submitted to the ClaimManager contract as well.
+If `credentialStatus` is not overridden then status from ssi-hub will be set.

 ```typescript
 const claim: Claim = await claimsService.getClaimById('7281a130-e2b1-430d-8c14-201010eae901');